grackle-project/grackle/doc/source/Installation.rst

    .. warning::

       The examples make certain assumptions about the location of the input files.
-      The examples are only guarunteed to work if both:
+      The examples are only guaranteed to work if both:

          1. you execute the example-binary from the same-directory where the example-binary is found